 Purpose: To easily create a good-looking email.

-To create an email in an online builder, you usually need to drag and drop the elements and edit them.
+To create an email in an online builder, you usually need to drag and drop the elements and then edit them.
 These elements may include text blocks, titles, images, videos, social media icons, or even online payment buttons.
-Make sure that the email builder is easy to use and offers enough design options.
-Remember also to check if emails created in online builder are responsive as you will most likely need to create emails that automatically optimize to fit any device — mobile, tablet, and desktop.
+Make sure that the email builder is easy to use and offers ample design options.
+Remember also to check if emails created in the online builder are responsive because you will most likely need to create emails that automatically optimize thier size to fit any device — mobile, tablet, and desktop.

-To check email for responsiveness ESPs offer a preview mode.
+To check an email for responsiveness ESPs offer a preview mode.

-Purpose: To check how an email looks on large desktop and small mobile screens.
+Purpose: Checking how an email looks on large desktop and small mobile screens.

-Most emails are viewed from mobile devices and that’s one of the reasons why you should make sure that your emails adjust to different screen sizes.
-The preview mode gives you such opportunity: if your email looks both good on mobile and desktop in the preview mode, it is ready for sending.
+Most emails are viewed from mobile devices and that’s one of the reasons you should make sure that your emails adjust to different screen sizes.
+The preview mode gives you this opportunity: if your email looks both good on mobile and desktop in the preview mode, it is ready to send.

 Free email templates

-Purpose: To quickly send an email based on a ready-made template.
+Purpose: quickly send an email based on a ready-made template.

 To create an email based on a template, you should upload images, add text blocks, links, call-to-action buttons, and other elements.
 Check whether the email service provider has free templates grouped in categories, such as different holidays or business templates.
 It will make it easier for you to find the one which addresses your current needs.

-Purpose: To divide your audience into segments and send out relevant content.
+Purpose: Dividing your audience into segments and send out relevant content.

 Segmentation lets you send relevant content to different groups of people and reach higher click-through and open rates.
-The point of segmentation is to target emails to gender, age, location of each segment.
+The point of segmentation is to target emails based on gender, age, location.

-Check if the email service provider allows its users to apply a segmentation criterion based on the previous interactions of subscribers with website or emails.
+Check if the email service provider allows you to apply segmentation criterion based on the previous interactions of subscribers with with your website or emails.
 What for?
 To track inactive users and send them a re-engagement campaign or experiment with email content for those who don’t click the CTA buttons.

 The more segmentation variables an ESP offers, the more relevant emails you will be able to send.

-Purpose: To use subscriber data in emails and personalize their experience.
+Purpose: Using subscriber data in emails and personalizing their experience.